delphix/virtualization-sdk/docs/Getting_Started.md

 $ dvp upload -a <artifact_file> -e <delphix_engine_address> -u <delphix_admin_user>
 ```

-This will prompt you for the Delphix user's password.
+This will prompt you for the Delphix Engine user's password.

 ## FAQs?